alexxiyang/shiro-redis/docs/README.md

 For complete configurable options list, check [Configurable Options](#configurable-options).

 ## Serializer
-Since redis only accept `byte[]`, there comes to a serializer problem.
+Since redis only accept `byte[]`, there comes a serializer problem.
-Shiro-redis is using StringSerializer as key serializer and ObjectSerializer as value serializer.
+Shiro-redis is using `StringSerializer` as key serializer and `ObjectSerializer` as value serializer.
-You can use your own custom serializer, as long as this custom serializer implemens `org.crazycake.shiro.serializer.RedisSerializer`
+You can use your own custom serializer, as long as this custom serializer implements `org.crazycake.shiro.serializer.RedisSerializer`

-For example, let's change the charset of keySerializer.
+For example, we can change the charset of keySerializer like this
 ```properties
 # If you want change charset of keySerializer or use your own custom serializer, you need to define serializer first
 #